raphaelquintao/PureVision/README.md

 # PureVision GTK Theme

-My personal GTK theme inspired by the legendary Arc theme.
+My personal GTK theme based on the legendary Arc theme.
 (But with less drama)

 Ps.: This code is so old, it probably remembers dial-up.
 I really should update it sometime...